 3. Petroleum jelly

-Note that while petroleum jelly is gentle on your hands and facial skin, you should be careful not to get it in your eyes.
+While petroleum jelly is gentle on your hands and facial skin, you should be careful not to get it in your eyes.

 Remove the petroleum jelly with a clean, wet washcloth.

 If that gets rid of the hair dye stain, then great.
 If not, you can apply petroleum jelly and let it sit and soak into the skin, even allowing it to sit overnight.
-If you wear the petroleum jelly to sleep, try covering it with clean cotton fabrics like a headband or bandages to keep it from staining your pillowcases and sheets.
+If you wear petroleum jelly to sleep, try covering it with clean cotton fabrics like a headband or bandages to keep it from staining your pillowcases and sheets.
 If you’re applying the jelly to your hands, simply wear gloves to bed.

 5. Makeup remover

 As a remover for hair dye, makeup remover may be able to help you tackle those stains.
 Apply some to a cotton ball and start rubbing.
-Wait five minutes before rinsing and hopefully that stain will disappear.
+Wait five minutes before rinsing, and hopefully, that stain will disappear.